If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Trench composting involves digging a trench or hole, dropping in organic matter and covering it up with soil.

-Most sources will tell you that is an anaerobic (without air) composting method.
+Most sources will tell you that it is an anaerobic (without air) composting method.

 The idea here is that because when air is cut off by the soil, anaerobic bacteria break it down.
 This is a slower process than aerobic composting.

-It seems to make sense that anaerobic composting would take place, but I also suspect that a lot of the breakdown is by microorganisms and physical decomposers in the soil.
+While it seems to make sense that without-air composting would take place, I can’t find a lot of evidence to support the theory.
+In fact, it’s possible that some oxygen is provided by the soil, and also that a lot of the breakdown is carried out by microorganisms and physical decomposers (such as worms) in the soil.

 Six Trench Composting Methods